vbwx/base16-terminal-app/README.md

 **Tip:** You can also download
-[my personally customized set of profiles](https://github.com/vbwx/base16-terminal-app/releases/download/1704/base16-terminal.dmg), which use this DejaVu font and come with a few improvements over the default profiles, such as a pretty complete list of bindings for modifier keys (taken from [this GitHub repository](https://github.com/google/terminal-app-function-keys)).
+[my personally customized set of profiles](https://github.com/vbwx/base16-terminal-app/releases/download/1704/base16-terminal.dmg), which use exactly this font and come with a few improvements over the default profiles, such as a pretty complete list of bindings for modifier keys (taken from [this GitHub repository](https://github.com/google/terminal-app-function-keys)).